 Sometimes, the talcum powder particles cause the ovaries to inflame.
-Plaintiffs in lawsuits against Johnson & Johnson have argued that the resulting conditions promote the risk of cancer growth.
+Plaintiffs in talcum powder lawsuits against Johnson & Johnson have argued that the resulting conditions promote the risk of cancer growth.

-Talcum powder is manufactured from talc, a naturally occurring mineral that is mined from locations that are often adjacent to naturally occurring asbestos.
+Talcum powder is manufactured from talc, a naturally occurring mineral mined from locations often adjacent to naturally occurring asbestos.
 This mineral, which manufacturers have put to generous use in products like insulation, has been established as carcinogenic.

 Much research remains to be done in the area of talcum powder and its causation of ovarian cancer.
-Still, enough data supports the relationship of talcum powder and ovarian cancer to prompt the American Cancer Society to caution consumers to avoid or reduce their use of these and other talc products.
+Still, enough data supports the relationship between talcum powder and ovarian cancer to prompt the American Cancer Society to caution consumers to avoid or reduce their use of these and other talc products.

 A Harvard study in 2013 concluded with the opinion that the use of genital talc powder connects to an elevated risk of some types of ovarian cancer and stated that consumers should consider not using the products to cut their risk of developing ovarian cancer.